 While the police cannot detain you for the act of counting cards, they can make an arrest on the grounds of trespassing.
 Casinos are technically private property, and casino patrons must respect house rules.
-Many casinos have high-tech cameras and security measures in place to detect and prevent card counting, since this act takes money the casino could otherwise win.
-If a security guard has reason to believe a patron is counting cards, the guard can ask a patron to leave the table, stop playing that particular game, or leave the casino.
+Many casinos have high-tech cameras and security measures in place to detect and prevent card counting since this act takes money the casino could otherwise win.
+If a security guard believes a patron is counting cards, the guard can ask a patron to leave the table, stop playing that particular game, or leave the casino.

 Most casinos ask card counters to leave the property once discovered.
 Casino security guards may hassle you into leaving the table, ask you to back off a game for a time, or bar you from the casino entirely.
 If a casino bars you, you may not return.
 If you return anyway, you can face trespass charges.

-While the law doesn’t say anything about restricting the use of intellectual means to count cards, it does have a provision against using electronic and mechanical means.
-This type of card counting constitutes cheating, since you’re gaining an unfair edge over the other players at the table.
-It’s your prerogative to use your brain to count cards as a natural advantage, but once you use other means, the police can arrest you.
+While the law does not say anything about restricting the use of intellectual means to count cards, it does have a provision against using electronic and mechanical means.
+This type of card counting constitutes cheating since you are gaining an unfair edge over the other players at the table.
+It is your prerogative to use your brain to count cards as a natural advantage, but once you use other means, the police can arrest you.

 This brings us to cheating by non-mechanical/electrical means during a card game.
 In Nevada, gambling control authorities prohibit cheating in casinos.
 Cheating during a card game is an arrestable offense.
 Using your intellect to count cards can help you win but does not change the game, and is therefore not technically considered cheating.
 If you cheat, altering the outcome of the game by switching cards with other players or adding cards to the deck, a casino can arrest you.

-If a casino employee admonishes or detains you for counting cards, you’ll probably be angry, frustrated, or embarrassed.
-Odds are, you’ve been drinking, and now the casino has barred you from playing your favorite game of the night.
+If a casino employee admonishes or detains you for counting cards, you will probably be angry, frustrated, or embarrassed.
+Odds are, you have been drinking, and now the casino has barred you from playing your favorite game of the night.
 Many people accused of counting cards make the mistake of pushing or touching security guards or other casino employees.
-The casino can then have you arrested on grounds of physical assault or harassment.
+The casino can then have you arrested on the grounds of physical assault or harassment.

 Casinos do not need a reason to ask you to leave.
-They can ask any patron to leave at any time, for any reason, or for no reason at all.
+They can ask any patron to leave at any time, for any reason or no reason at all.
 If you refuse to leave and begin acting belligerent, aggressive, or just plain rude, casinos can have you arrested for disorderly conduct.
-The best thing to do if you’re asked to leave is to apologize, leave the casino, and lay low for a while.
+If you are asked to leave, the best thing to do is to apologize, leave the casino, and lay low for a while.
 If the casino took your picture while detaining you, they will have your face on file and will share it with sister casinos.

-If you need criminal defense lawyers in Las Vegas because of casino charges, contact De Castroverde Criminal & Immigration Lawyers for expert help.
-We can come to your defense if you’re arrested for false ID, assault, battery, theft, disorderly conduct, trespassing, and more.
-Call us today for a free consultation at (702) 222-9999.
+If you need a criminal defense lawyer in Las Vegas because of charges related to card counting, De Castroverde Criminal & Immigration Lawyers are here for you.
+Our team can defend you if you were arrested for false ID, assault, battery, theft, disorderly conduct, trespassing, and more.